The 2026 EV Lease Wave Is Here. Are Dealers Ready?

 300,000 units in 2026.
 650,000 in 2027.
 This is scheduled supply, traceable to registration data from 2023, moving through a lease cycle that ends on a known timeline.
 The dealers who can acquire correctly, price locally, and sell with battery transparency will take share.
 The dealers who sit out 2026 will be building that playbook at twice the volume.
 The wave was written into the market three years ago.
 The response is written in the next 90 days.

+This blog was created from the collaboration of VP of Business Development, Barry Schwartz, and VP of Product, Daniel Govaer.
 For more insights on inventory strategy and market intelligence, visit our resources tab.

 Right on Cue